Aunt Sophie's Post Office: Work out the number of stamps needed to post a parcel.

 Mathopoly: A game of buying and selling property with maths questions thrown in for good measure.

-Money Maths: Test your skills and understanding with this quiz about Money Maths and Personal Finance.
+Money Maths: Test your skills and understanding with this online exercise about Money Maths and Personal Finance.

 Stamp Sticking: Drag stamps onto the envelopes to make the exact postage as shown at the top left of each envelope.